ocaml/ocaml.org/data/tutorials/guides/1wf_06_database.md

 ## Introduction

-The OCaml ecosystem provides multiple libraries which can be used to access a RDBMS.
+The OCaml ecosystem provides multiple libraries that can be used to access an RDBMS.

 One of these libraries is `caqti`.
 It has the following features: